MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/net-rings-and-net-ring-iterators.md

 A **NET_RING** is a circular buffer of network data that is shared between NetAdapterCx and a client driver.
 Every packet queue in a client driver has two rings: a *packet ring* for core packet descriptors, and a *fragment ring* for each packet's fragment descriptors.
 Client drivers perform operations on their net rings by calling into the *Net Ring Iterator Interface*.

+For more information about packet descriptors, see [Packet descriptors and extensions](packet-descriptors-and-extensions.md).

 Every core descriptor in the packet ring has indices into the fragment ring for locating that packet's fragment descriptors.
 Another data structure, the [**NET_RING_COLLECTION**](TBD), groups the packet ring and fragment ring together for a given packet queue.

 ![multi-ring layout](images/multi-ring.png)